-Transfers database fields from the assigned database into the document, using the record number specified in the File > Properties dialog.
+Transfers database fields from the assigned database into the document, using the record number specified in the dialog of the File > Properties menu command.

 '''

 MailMerge Options, [ReplaceFields]

 '''

 Options (type: Long or TmMergeOption) indicates what kind of data will be merged.
 The possible values are: